top of page

 • A detailed schedule of all confirmed dates for the upcoming season will be provided at the time a member joins.
 Any additional performance requests will be brought to the director, the Board, and the chorus to determine feasibility.

-• Occasional performances and/or festivals are also often scheduled in the summer months.
+• Occasional optional performances and/or festivals are also often scheduled in the summer months.

 • If needed, extra rehearsals will be scheduled at the Artistic Director’s discretion.